lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 requires from its transfer protocols are connection and error handling.

-CMP can benefit from utilizing a reliable transport as CMP requires connection and error handling from the transfer protocol.
-All theses features are covered by HTTP.
+CMP can benefit from utilizing reliable transport as CMP requires connection and error handling from the transfer protocol.
+All these features are covered by HTTP.
 Additionally, delayed delivery of CMP response messages may be handled at transfer level, regardless of the message contents.
 Since {{RFC9480}} extends the polling mechanism specified in the second version of [CMP](#RFC4210) to cover